 Canoe and Kayak Rentals

-Spend a weekend in May- September floating on Clemmons Lake or teaching your little one how to canoe or kayak!
-Canoe and Kayak rentals are open from 10:30am – 4:30pm Saturdays and1:30pm-4:30pm Sundays.
+Spend a weekend in May–September floating on Clemmons Lake or teaching your little one how to canoe or kayak!
+Canoe and Kayak rentals are open from 10:30am–4:30pm Saturdays and1:30pm–4:30pm Sundays.
 Canoes can be rented for $8.00/hour and kayaks for $6.00/hour.
-Cash, check or visa/mastercard payments are accepted and PFDs will be provided.
+Cash, check or Visa/Mastercard payments are accepted and PFDs will be provided.
+We now offer youth size kayaks for kids, ages 8 and up.
 In addition, you can also rent a waterproof storage box for an additional charge.
 For group reservations, call (434) 455-5828.